leoniv/ruby_powered_workflow/README.md

 # Ruby powered development workflow (RPDW)

 It's extension of [RPW](https://github.com/leoniv/ruby_powered_workflow) for developers 1C:Enterprise software.
-It extracts into standalone therm for improve understanding and reduce confusion.
+It was extracted into separate term for improve understanding and reduce confusion.

+Only two main aspects of this:

+- supports software developers working process
+- testing of development 1C:Eneterprise software